 It’s showing your husband respect when you look put together!
 Why do we try to look our best for strangers, rather than the man who is supposed to enjoy looking at us?

 I think a lot of it is based in our own personal shame.
 When we worked through the 29 Days to Great Sex challenge last year, the one challenge that people had the hardest time with was the day I asked women to name five things they liked about their bodies.
 So people gave up in frustration.
-So when I rewrote the challenge as my 31 Days to Great Sex ebook, I also asked husbands to help their wives with this.
+So when I rewrote the challenge as 31 Days to Great Sex, I also asked husbands to help their wives with this.
 All too many of us truly hate our bodies.

 And so we hide them in oversized clothes, or ugly clothes, or all black and neutral clothes.
 You want to forget about your body.
 You want to ignore it.
 That’s hardly the recipe for a good sex life or a good marriage!
 Yours is the only body your husband is allowed to look at.
 If you’re confident and have fun with your body, so will he.

 And God meant for you to enjoy your body.
 Do you really want to settle for less than God wants for you?